- Best Bug Out Bag List for 2018

 If you’ve included a mess kit or metal container of some kind, you can use that to boil water for an additional means of getting clean drinking water.

-The type of food that you bring will depend upon your environment.
+The type of food that you bring along in your bug out bag should depend upon your environment more than any other factor.

 The Mountain House Pro Pak is designed with backpackers in mind.
 Each pack is one meal and comes vacuum packed to be as light and compact as possible.
 They come in a wide variety of flavors, so anyone should be able to find something they would enjoy.